kreibaum/pacosako/README.md

 ## Running without Gitpod

 If you want to run the development environment locally, you will need to have Rust, Elm and [elm-live](https://elm-live.com) installed.
+You also need the lastest version of [pytrans.py](https://github.com/kreibaum/pytrans.py/releases) on your path.

 Then you run

     # Initialize target directory, copy static files
     ./gitpod-init.sh